 Correct the Internet

-The problem was first discovered when DDB recently researched facts about the world’s top footballers as part of a pitch.
+The problem was first discovered when DDB recently researched facts about the world’s top footballers.
 The team discovered that women held many of football’s records.
-However, when asking simple, ungendered questions to find these facts, the internet was incorrectly putting men ahead of the statistically superior women in its search results.
+However, when asking simple, ungendered questions to find these facts, the internet was incorrectly putting men ahead of the statistically superior women in search results.

 Many of the best athletes in the world are women.
-But due to human bias, our search engines have learned to prioritise male athletes in our search results, even when the facts put sportswomen first.
+But due to human bias, our search engines have learned to prioritise male athletes, even when the facts put sportswomen first.

 The campaign is the collective work of an international group of like-minded people who saw the need to get behind the cause, championed by Rebecca Sowden, founding partner of Correct The Internet and owner of United Nations’ ‘Football for the Goals’ member Team Heroine – an international sports marketing consultancy.

-We let the world know buy creating a film.
-A social campaign that produced weekly incorrect search female statistics with corrected facts, posters, PR pack, educators pack, campaign look book, iconography, a website - and the tool itself.
+We created a film.
+A social campaign that produced weekly incorrect search female statistics with corrected facts, posters, PR pack, educators pack, campaign lookbook, iconography, a website - and the tool itself.
+The search results are overlayed with the correct Sports women and factually correct information.

 We built the ‘Correct The Internet’ web tool.
 A website that serves you with biased search results, and clear instructions on how to report them.